 Why is white chocolate amazing?

-Cocoa butter is amazing because it is the only vegetable fat that is solid at room temperature but liquid at body temperature, which is the reason why real chocolate literally melts in your mouth (and your oven).
+Cocoa butter is an incredible fat because it is the only vegetable fat that is solid at room temperature but liquid at body temperature.
+Its melting point is just below human body temperature which is the reason why real chocolate literally melts in your mouth (and your oven).

 High quality white chocolate tends to be slightly yellow or cream in colour because cocoa butter is naturally yellow.
 And remember, the only fat in white chocolate should be cocoa butter, nothing else.